 If the characters decline Zemmy’s offer, he begs them to stay, and reveals that he’s really very lonely and just wants to hear a few stories.
 He says he left his parents’ nest just a few months ago, and is desperate to hear tales of adventurers’ derring-do.
+(An older Zemmy might say that he is lonely, or is looking for the greatest tale of adventure he's ever heard.)
 If they still decline and decide to camp somewhere else, he sighs and shrugs, and asks if they can at least give him an exciting book to pass the time with.

 Skill Challenge: The Teller of Tales

 Once the characters have settled down and begun to eat, Zemmy strums his lute and begins to sing.
 The young bard sings a folk tune that’s a bit too sad or a bit too wistful for someone his age to be singing.
 A character that makes a successful DC 12 Wisdom (Insight) check reveals that the bard doesn’t seem to truly understand the words that he’s singing; he’s just picked it up from somewhere else.
 If you want to sing in-character, the song he sings could be based off of a traditional folk tune like Black is the Color, or a more modern folk song like Blowing in the Wind.
 An older Zemmy's song echoes with the bittersweet sorrow of a tremendously long life.